 Suspension of the Thai Visa on Arrival

-On Wednesday (March 11th) the Thai authorities removed the possibility to apply for a Thai visa directly at the airport — also known as visa on arrival or VoA.
+On March 11th, 2020 the Thai authorities removed the possibility to apply for a Thai visa directly at the airport — also known as visa on arrival or Thai VoA.
 This decision applies to all VoA-eligible foreigners and is expected to be lifted in the future.

 - China (including Taiwan)